 In the early 2010s, a Canadian energy company was under increasing pressure.
-As a government-owned monopoly up to this point, customer centricity hadn’t been quite as much of a focus.
+As a government-owned monopoly up to this point, customer-centricity hadn’t been quite as much of a focus.
 Suddenly, they had competition.
 Their customers were leaving the energy grid for cheaper and more socially conscious energy solutions.
-Customer mindsets about the level of service expected of vendors was changing, too.
-In response to this changing market, their CEO shared a vision for the future he wanted to create: a 25-year plan to shift the company toward energy efficiency, better product offerings, and customer centricity.
-They wanted to go beyond the meter and into peoples’ homes with energy smart-products and services.
+Customer mindsets about the level of service expected of vendors were changing, too.
+In response to this changing market, their CEO shared a vision for the future he wanted to create: a 25-year plan to shift the company toward energy efficiency, better product offerings, and customer-centricity.
+They wanted to go beyond the meter and into peoples’ homes with energy smart products and services.

 The organization engaged Kotter in 2015 to help them build the internal capability to successfully execute – and accelerate – this multi-decade strategic plan to transform from a power company to a customer-centric energy company: effectively, erect an entirely new business model.
 We started this work by aligning senior leaders around a strong vision that could become a rallying cry to employees driving change.
 This statement focused on the opportunity before them: to leverage their incredible existing resources and people to become their customers’ partner of choice.